sthlmj/devnotes/README.md

 nameserver 11.22.33.55
 ```

-Press Ctrl+C to exit and save
+Press Ctrl+D to exit and save

 ## Kanban vs. Scrum
 Scrum and Kanban are both iterative work systems that rely on process flows and aim to reduce waste.
 However; there are a few main differences between the two: